 Our gut microbiome is continuously changing, sometimes we can exert some control over it, other times it’s out of our hands.
-External forces such as medications and climate, and internal factors including increasing age and stress can have a negative impact on our gut flora.
+External forces such as medications and climate and internal factors including increasing age and stress can have a negative impact on our gut flora.
 A diet rich in meat, simple sugars, refined flours, high in fat and low in fibre can also promote the growth of undesirable bacteria.
 Luckily, encouraging the growth of good bacteria is as simple as consuming a diet high in gut health foods including high fibre foods, rich in legumes, and low in meat and processed foods.
 Read my top 5 tips for optimal gut health here.
 Eating fermented foods is a way of introducing more beneficial bacteria into our gut, but is their role limited to just that?

 Health Benefits of Consuming Fermented Gut Health Foods

 The fermentation process itself, whether or not live-active cultures are alive, confers some health benefits.
 Bacteria will die if heated above 115 degrees Fahrenheit but sourdough bread continues to be advantageous.
 It is not solely reliant on if bacteria cultures are alive in the consumed food, and in this, we can understand that fermented foods are not important solely for gut health.
 The Art of Fermentation by Sandor Ellix Katz breaks down the benefits of fermentation for us;

 - Pre-Digestion – What fermentation is is the digestive action of bacteria and fungus.
 When they ‘eat’ the sugar or food it is metabolised into a basic form that our body can better utilise.
 Minerals become more bioavailable, and certain difficult-to-digest compounds are broken down.
 Soy protein can be broken down into amino acids that are easier to digest.
 In milk, the lactose is broken down into lactic acid, which is why those with a lactose-intolerance can generally tolerate yogurts.